2024 Market Hours

 • CCI establishes itself as a seasonal employer, providing 60+ individuals with additional income opportunities during the Market season

 • CCI's growing programming, planning, and management needs require CCI to hire its first W-2 employees.
-Maria Adele Rosenfeld continues her service as president and CEO and a W2 employee, and VP of Operations is hired
+Maria Adele Rosenfeld continues her service as president and CEO and a W2 employee, and Michael Nahmias VP of Operations is hired.

 Total W2 Employees